iamraunakraj/delta-demo/README.md

 # delta-demo
-THis is The Demo for Git andGitHub Class.
+THis is The Demo for Git andGitHub Class. add stage studied